BenjaSanchez/notebooks/README.md

 # notebooks

-jupyter notebooks for poking and prodding
+Jupyter notebooks for poking and prodding

+See rendered notebooks at https://kyso.io/BenjaSanchez